Slow Relaxation and Landscape-Driven Dynamics in Viscous Ripening Foams

 \subsection{Underdamped limit of an overdamped equation}

 The equation used for the simulations, as described in the main text, is:

-It can be seen that the equation is similar to an overdamped equation of motion.
-However, it must be noted that though the equation resembles and has the characteristics of an overdamped equation of motion, the same is not due to a large viscosity but rather the non-inertial nature of the constituent particles considered in the system.
+It may seen that the equation is similar to an overdamped equation of motion.
+However, while this equation resembles and has the characteristics of an overdamped equation of motion, it is not so due to large viscosity.
+This is rather due to the non-inertial nature of the constituent particles considered in the system.
 One may recall that dynamics for a mass attached to a damped spring are mediated by the damping factor $\zeta = b / (2\sqrt{km})$.
-That can be evaluated for our system of interest as follows $\zeta \simeq \xi /\sqrt{\epsilon \rho \langle a \rangle} $.
-Since overdamped dynamics is achieved when $\zeta \ge 1$, we see that the non-inertial particles $(\rho \to 0)$ in our case give rise to the so-called overdamped equation of motion.
+That can be evaluated for our system of interest as follows $\zeta \simeq \xi /\sqrt{\epsilon \rho \langle a \rangle}$.
+Since overdamped dynamics is achieved when $\zeta \ge 1$, we see that the non-inertial particles $(\rho \to 0)$ in our case give rise to the so-called overdamped equation of motion above.
 Meanwhile, we continue to operate with a finite value of $\xi$.